A-Polynomials of fillings of the Whitehead sister: Appendix: A-polynomial calculations

 \subsection{The knot $K5_4$}

+The knot $K5_4$ is obtained by $1/2$-Dehn filling the Whitehead sister.
+This requires attaching two ideal tetrahedra in the layered solid torus, and then folding; see \reffig{FareyWhSis}.
 To compute the A-polynomial for $K5_4$, we use all the equations we used for $K3_1$ except for the folding equation, along with two new Ptolemy equations corresponding to steps 1 and 2.
 The new equations are

 The folding equation for $K5_4$ is $\gamma_{0/1}=\gamma_{1/1}$.

 Using the expressions for $\gamma_{4/1}$ and $\gamma_{1/0}$ in terms of $L$ and $M$ (with $\gamma_{3/1}$ set to 1), we find a precursor to the A-polynomial of the $K5_4$ knot of the form